 2. Refine your supply chain to identify new cost or time efficiencies

 With the expansion of dayparts comes a corresponding need to adjust your restaurant’s supply chain.
 If consumers are going to be having breakfast at 1pm, you will be required to have inventory at 1pm that you previously did not need.
 Have your team study your supply chain to identify any opportunities to be more efficient; this will ensure that this expansion of operations does not cause an increase in operating costs.
 A shipping container is an ideal solution for temporary storage.
 Instead of investing in an expensive permanent structure, you can find a container for rent near me to suit your short-term storage needs.

 3. Re-evaluate your kitchen setup capacity to ensure that your business can adapt quickly to new strategic changes

 If you are going to initiate an expansion of a daypart, you will need a place in your kitchen to store the additional inventory.
-If your freezers or your pantries do not have the capacities to carry this extra inventory, you run the risk of not meeting your consumers’ demands.
+If your freezers or your soda machines do not have the capacities to carry this extra inventory, you run the risk of not meeting your consumers’ demands.
 When it comes to making whipped cream, there is no better tool than a Nitrous oxide cream charger.
 You can buy wholesale MOSA cream chargers at Nitrous Direct for an affordable price.